Maintenance of Certification Legislation

 The NCCA Standards currently require a maintenance, or renewal, process for all accredited programs.
 ICE is interested in hearing from its members regarding whether the national/state activities concerning certification maintenance/renewal are of importance or concern to its members.

-Learn more about the Right to Safe Care Coalition and how it is defending high quality healthcare.
+I.C.E. recognizes the work of the Right to Safe Care Coalition for their work in defending high quality healthcare.

 What do you think?

 ICE wants to hear from you on this issue.
 How does this type of legislation impact you?
 Do you see this as isolated to the medical certifications or could it grow to other professions?
-Please respond to this very short survey about this legislation and potential impact on your organization: Maintenance of Certification Survey.
+Contact I.C.E. staff at email@example.com.